fbpx

 Kombucha is made from a sweetened tea added a so-called SCOBY (Symbiotic Culture of Bacteria and Yeast) which works together with the sweetened tea by “eating” the sugar and firstly creating alcohol out of this.
 Secondly, the alcohol is by help of the bacteria turned into the sourness of the kombucha.
 If the fermentation of the kombucha is not stopped at the right, the drink will loose all its sweetness and will be for most people undrinkable.

 The origin of Kombucha is not very precise, but historically Kombucha has been made in Japan, China, Korea, Russia etc. Today, it has become a very popular drink in Northern America and all over the world.
-Kombucha’s are lively fermenting in home-kitchens to become a rather acid beverage often because it is considered good for your health due to the live-bacteria in the drink.
-Which is not scientifically proven as correct in all cases.
+Kombucha’s are fermenting in many home-kitchens to become a rather acid beverage often because it is considered good for your health, due to the live-bacteria in the drink.
+This is not scientifically proven.
 Many also manage to create a delicious drink with the right balance of sour/sweetness and slight bubbles with a vinous taste.
-This can be used as low-alcoholic alternative to sparkling wines and champagne.
+Most Kombucha include very low level of alcohol, which is not the case for ours.